×

 • Hmong is spoken as a national language in: China, Gambia, Laos, Thailand, United States of America, Vietnam.

 You will also get to know the continents where Dutch and Hmong speaking countries lie.
-Based on the number of people that speak these languages, the position of Dutch language is 48 and position of Hmong language is not available.
+Based on the number of people that speak these languages, the position of Dutch language is 48 and position of Hmong language is 24.
 Find all the information about these languages on Dutch and Hmong.

 Dutch and Hmong Language History